zeenix/gps-share/README.md

 On Fedora, you might need to either disable selinux or configure it to allow gps-share to start and announce a TCP service.

+## Building from source

+Just like most Rust projects, gps-share uses cargo build system so building is as simple as:

+    cargo build

+Once built, binary is in `target/debug/gps-share`.
+If you want to build gps-share for production use, with all optimizations:

+    cargo --release build

+which puts the binary in `target/release/gps-share`.
+You can also run the binary directly (without building first):

+    cargo run

+If you need to pass any arguments or options to the commandline, you do:

+    cargo run -- [ARGUMENT1..]

+To see all supported options and arguments, run:

+    cargo run -- --help